Chase Blackburn: Carolina Panthers

 During the off season before the 2016 season, Blackburn was brought in as a special teams coaching intern.
 On August 14, 2016, Blackburn was promoted to the special teams assistant to special teams coordinator Thomas McGaughey.

 After the firing of former head coach, Ron Rivera, Blackburn was retained by the Panthers' new head coach, Matt Rhule.
 After the 2021 regular season ended, Rhule fired Blackburn from his coaching staff in January 2022.

 Tennessee Titans

 In March 2022, the Tennessee Titans announced the hiring of Blackburn as an assistant special teams coach.

 Los Angeles Rams

 On February 21, 2023, Blackburn was hired as a special teams coordinator by the Los Angeles Rams.
+He was fired by the Rams on December 20, 2025.

+Atlanta Falcons

+On February 10, 2026, Blackburn was hired by the Atlanta Falcons to serve as the team's assistant special teams coach.
+The move was first reported by NFL Media's Tom Pelissero and later covered by ProFootballTalk, which noted that Blackburn would join the staff under special teams coordinator Craig Aukerman.

 Personal life

 Blackburn and his wife Megan have three sons, Landyn, Bentley, and Wyatt.
 He graduated from the University of Akron with a degree in mathematics.
 He lives in Weddington, North Carolina.
 Blackburn is a Christian.